 Newborn screening is just one of many things that happen in the first few days after a baby is born.
 The following information can help prepare expecting parents for the newborn screening process and answer common questions, such as: What should I do Before Birth?
 What are the Screening Procedures?
 How should I respond to the Results?
 What are the Screening Outcomes?
 What happens to the Blood Sample?

 Newborn Screening is an evolving system that is different throughout the country.
-See newborn screening through our partners’ perspectives.
+See RUSP conditions screened for in each state.

 We can provide up-to-date information on some of the most commonly asked issues about newborn screening so health care professionals can be prepared to answer questions from their patients.
 Among our resources is helpful information for Prenatal Health Care Providers, Pediatric Health Care Providers, and advice regarding Dried Blood Spot Storage and Use.